 Many crimes in the state of California have a statute of limitations attached to them.
 A statute of limitation is a period of time when you are allowed to file a claim.
 If you miss the date for the statute of limitations, you no longer have grounds to file a case.

-If your case is dismissed without prejudice, then you will have to live in fear of potentially having the charges brought back up, but the statute of limitations changes this.
+If your case is dismissed without prejudice, the charges could be brought back up, but the statute of limitations can stop it from resurfacing.
 A statute of limitation never changes, so if your case is dismissed, the prosecution must refile before the deadline.
-If the prosecution team misses their opportunity to refile before the statute of limitations is up, then you will be free from all legal troubles.

 Can the Defendant File for Dismissal?

-We know that the plaintiff can file a motion for voluntary dismissal when there is insufficient cause for moving forward, but is there a way for the defendant to file for dismissal?
-Yes, if you are the defendant and want to have your case dismissed, your defense attorney can file an involuntary dismissal to have the charges dropped and the case terminated.
-Once more, it is up to the judge and only the judge to determine whether the dismissal will be with or without prejudice.
+Now that you know the plaintiff can file a motion for voluntary dismissal, you might be wondering if there’s a way for the defendant to file for dismissal.
+The answer is “yes.”
+If you are the defendant and want to have your case dismissed, your defense attorney can file an involuntary dismissal to have the charges dropped and the case terminated.

-How Long Can Your Case Be Dismissed without Prejudice?
+How Long Can Your Case Be Dismissed Without Prejudice?

-This depends entirely upon the charges you are facing and the facts of the crime that you are accused of.
-This is because every crime in the state of California has a different set of statutes of limitations.
 If your case was dismissed within two years of the statute of limitations and the statute goes for only two years, then you will be able to walk away without having to stress over a retrial since the deadline for the statute has passed.

 What Is an Example of a Case that is Dismissed without Prejudice?

 Let’s say that you are being sued for a personal injury claim following a motor vehicle accident that you caused, and it is filed in a small claims court.
-The plaintiff, the victim of the car crash, is seeking financial compensation of $20,000, yet the small claims court only hears cases for compensation of $5000 or below.
-In this scenario, the prosecution can file a motion for voluntary dismissal.
-The judge can grant it without prejudice so the plaintiff can take the case to a different court to seek $20,000 in compensation.
+In this scenario, the victim of the car crash is seeking $20,000 in damages, yet the small claims court only hears cases for compensation of $5000 or below.

 What Is an Example of a Case that is Dismissed with Prejudice?